Global Citizenship Program

 Expand your world and advance your career prospects with Deakin's Global Citizenship Program

-It is a simple fact: In an increasingly globalised world, today's employers and businesses are looking for people with global experiences.
+In an increasingly globalised world, today's employers and businesses are looking for people with global experiences.
 When you finish your Deakin studies, you will want to show that you are globally aware, culturally sensitive, and able to live and work independently.

 Deakin's Global Citizenship Program is specifically designed to engage you with a variety of global programs and activities that can build up your skills in areas that are important in the global workplace and global community.